joshkerr/Resume/resume.md

 **Programming Languages**

- > Proficient in:  PHP, Ruby, SML/NJ, HTML, CSS, JavaScript, C, Java, SQL (MySQL, SQLite), Bash
+ > Proficient in:  C#, Objective C, HTML, CSS, JavaScript, C, SQL (MySQL, MSSQL)

- > Experience with: F#, Python, C++, MongoDB
+ > Experience with: Bash

 **Software**

- > I have experience using most modern development tools including Eclipse, Vim, Git and SVN.
-I have been using Linux for both personal and server use since 2002.
+ > I have experience using most modern development tools including Microsoft Visual Studio and Apple's Xcode.
 I am also capable of using the majority of the Adobe Creative Suite.

 ## Experience

-### iFixit.com, San Luis Obispo CA
+### ABJK NewCo, Inc. (Zosh)

-#### Software Developer
+#### Co-founder, CEO

 ##### April 2009 - Present